 As the variety, was not suitable for eating; only cooking.
 The pears were also dried in the sun as a dried fruit, along with the Carob and grape.

-The reason mentioned is the neighbouring village of Alcantarilha hold an annual dried fruits fair in the first week in September,with many stalls selling foods consisting of dried fruits, there is a fun side, as there is always live music until late as well as stalls selling home cooked food followed with a glass of the local wine and has a great atmosphere.
+The reason mentioned is the neighboring village of Alcantarilha holds annual dried fruits fair in the first week in September.
+Many stalls selling foods consisting of dried fruits in all forms.
+There is a fun side to the festival with live music until late as well as stalls selling home cooked food followed with a glass of the local wine.

 The village of Pera even has the Carob and grape on the coat of arms.
 Pera as a village has many single cobbled stone streets only one car in width.

 One car width narrow roads

 Alleyways to explore